andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 ### Reflect

 Think about your own identity.
-Along with race, there are other social categories in which people find themselves either in the dominant or subordinate status.
-Class, gender, ability (mental and physical), and religion, are several characteristics that affect our experience in society.
+Along with race, there are other social categories in which people find themselves either advantaged or disadvantaged.
+Gender, socioeconomic status, sexual orientation, ability (mental and physical), and religion, are several characteristics that affect our experience in society.

-Many people occupy a combination of dominant and subordinate statuses.
-If we draw on our own experiences of subordination, we may be better able to empathize with another targeted group’s experience.
+Many people occupy a combination of dominant and subordinated statuses.
+If we draw on our own experiences of subordination, we may be better able to empathize with another social group’s reality.

 ### Acknowledge